magenx/Magento-2-docker-demo/README.md

 ## Key Concepts

-The release process is divided into two stages:
+The release process is divided into stages:
-- **Pre-release:** Generates pre-release (alpha) for testing.
+**Pre-release PR**:
+A pull request that prepares the codebase for a pre-release.
+This may include version bumps, changelog updates, and feature flags.

+**Pre-release**:
+Generates and publishes an alpha or beta version of the software for internal testing, CI validation, or staging environments.
+Not intended for production use.

+**Release PR**:
+A pull request that finalizes the release.
+It often includes finalized changelogs, version tags, and cleanup of temporary/test code from pre-release.

+**Release**:
-- **Release:** Publishes the final release after successful completion of all tests.
+Publishes the official, production-ready release after all tests, approvals, and validations have passed.
+Artifacts are pushed to registries or deployment targets.

-To maintain SOC 2 compliance, this template assumes all related testing and publishing workflows also adhere to compliance requirements, and that branch protection rules are properly configured.

 ### Compliance Features

 - Works with protected main branches (no direct pushes)